-Norfolk Island pines are one of a number of species of indigenous vegetation within the KAVHA site.
+Norfolk Island pines are one of a number of species of indigenous vegetation within the KAVHA site (many of which are cultural plantings).
 Other naturally occurring species on Norfolk Island would have been present within the KAVHA site, and include the Lagunaria patersonii, Rhopalostylis baueri, Cyathea brownii and Cyathia australis, Nestigis apetala, Elaeodendron curtipendulum, Baloghia inophyllum, Celtis paniculata, Planchonella costata, Dodonaea viscosa, and flax Phormium tenax.
 These species should be identified, recorded mapped, and monitored on site.

 KAVHA provides valuable habitat for migratory birds and endemic fauna including land snails and a population of rare crustaceans found only on Norfolk Island.
 These species and important habitat locations should be identified, recorded, mapped and monitored.
+Norfolk Island is also a signatory to the migratory bird protection agreement.

 Conservation Actions Priority Identify, record and map remnant and indigenous vegetation.
-Short term Identify, record, map and monitor endemic fauna and key habitat sites within the KAVHA site.
+Short term Identify, record, map and monitor endemic fauna and key habitat sites, including for migratory birds, within the KAVHA site.
+Habitat includes, but is not limited to trees, reeds, and grassland for ground nesting migratory birds at Emily Bay.
 Short term, ongoing Ensure mapped data and monitoring records are available in accessible formats.
 Short term Use this information to inform finalisation of specific proposals for site drainage and water quality, vegetation management, and livestock management projects.
 Ongoing, as required